0123456789-jpg/COSC1210-AdventureGame/README.md

 This is my final project for COSC 1210 (Computer Science I) Fall 2025.

 In this game, you will be a goose, move around, jump through portals, and collect gems.
 When you collect all kinds of gems, you simply win.
-Challenge your self by increasing the number of dimensions or speed up your run time.
+Challenge yourself by increasing the number of dimensions or speed up your run time.

 ## Launch